Casa Grande Transitional Housing

 • Friends and family can create and fund a prepaid AdvancePay account through ViaPath/ConnectNetwork using phone or web.

-• Offenders may use money from their NDOC Trust accounts to purchase debit calling time through the Offender Services Commissary Section.
+• Offenders may use money from their NDOC Trust accounts to purchase debit calling time through the facility Offender Services Commissary Section.

 Sending Money